hareesh-r/linkedin-greetings/README.md

 performClick();
 ```

-## Just a short snippet to send wishes to all of the linkedin conntections.
+## Just a short snippet to send wishes to all of the linkedin conntections on [this page](https://www.linkedin.com/mynetwork/catch-up/all/).

 # linkedin-accept-all